OpenDeltaE2-Plugins/enigma2-plugin-extensions-gioppygio/README.md

 ﻿# Setting and Picons by Gioppygio

- Software: E-Channelizer